leaflabs/libmaple/docs/source/bootloader.rst

 stays alive for a few moments to receive commands, and then jumps to user code.
 The bootloader is implemented as a DFU device -- just a DFU device, no serial port.
 This requires one driver for Windows (:file:`drivers/mapleDrv/dfu` in the Windows IDE directory).

-As part of the :ref:`libmaple <libmaple>` library, user code is automatically supplied with serial support via some behind the scenes work that happens automatically when you compile (``setupUSB()`` is appended to ``setup()``).
-This user mode code only implements a CDC ACM class USB device, giving you functions like ``Usb.print()``.
-Separating these two modes fixed the driver issue, required no complicated compound USB device nonsense, and works well across platforms, requiring only two drivers (serial and DFU) on Windows.
+As part of the :ref:`libmaple <libmaple>` library, user code is automatically supplied with serial support via some behind the scenes work (``setupUSB()`` is called from ``init()``).
+This user mode code only implements a CDC ACM class USB device, giving you functions like :ref:`SerialUSB.read() <lang-serialusb-read>`.
+Separating these two modes fixed the driver issues and works well across platforms, requiring only two drivers (serial and DFU) on Windows.

 However, it is no longer possible to upload code at will, since there is no bootloader quietly listening in the background.
-Instead you have to reset the board, then initiate a DFU transaction.
-This reset is performed automatically by the IDE by sending a command over the USB serial port.
-You can generate this reset on your own using a Python script or some other scheme.
-All you need do is:
+Instead, you must reset the board, then initiate a DFU transaction.
+The IDE performs this reset automatically by performing a special sequence of changes on the USB serial port:

 1. Pulse DTR (high and then low, so that you've created a negative edge)